attilapiros/trace-agent/README.md

 # Trace Agent

-A java agent for tracing which configurable by an embedded simple text file.
+Trace Agent is a Java agent configurable by a simple text file to trace Java methods without any rebuild.
-As the config file is resource within the agent jar no rebuild is needed for tracing methods.
+Its config file called `actions.txt` can be provided as an external resource or can be embedded within the agent jar this way in a distributed environment just the agent jar should be added to the classpath of the different components.

 # The example

-It is much easier to understand how this can be used if I show you it through an example.
+It is much easier to understand how this tool can be used if I show you it through an example.

 ## The project we would like to trace

 Let's say we have a project what we would like analyze.
-In this example its code very simple:
+Let's take a very simple Java application as an example:

 ```java